mariamMohammed0/surgery-department/README.md

+# Languages Used In The Project
+    For the front-end :
+      Java Script
+      CSS
+      HTML
+    For the back-end :
+       Python (Flask)
+       MYSQL
+# Instructions to open the file
+Make sure to download the attached database to your computer system and change the password in the python file to yours that to have the file working correctly .

 # SurgeoCure
 Surgerical department website whose aim is to help doctors to followup with their patients and book their surgeries, allow admins to trace everything and help patients to book appointments.